vinod95691/Building-with-Polygon-Bridge/README.md

 The script will mint the specified number of NFTs and assign them to your address.

-### Approve and Deposit NFTs to Polygon Mumbai
+### Approve and Deposit NFTs to Polygon amoy

-Run the following commands to approve and deposit the minted NFTs from Ethereum to the Polygon Mumbai network using the FxPortal Bridge:
+Run the following commands to approve and deposit the minted NFTs from Ethereum to the Polygon amoy network using the FxPortal Bridge:

 ```shell
 npx hardhat run scripts/approveDeposit.js --network sepolia